top of page

 Artichokes

-Artichokes can be an excellent source of fiber and nutrients like potassium which can help regulate blood pressure.
-Just 1 medium artichoke can provide 7 grams of fiber which is ~1/3 of your daily fiber needs.
-Consuming adequate amounts of fiber daily has been associated with reducing the risk of stroke, hypertension, and coronary heart disease.
-Artichokes can be baked, steamed, or boiled and tossed into salsa, dips like hummus, pasta dishes, and more.
+Artichokes are a fantastic source of fiber and nutrients, including potassium, which can help regulate blood pressure.
+A medium artichoke provides around 7 grams of fiber, which is approximately one-third of your daily fiber needs.
+Adequate fiber intake is linked to reducing the risk of stroke, hypertension, and coronary heart disease.

 Salmon